 You may also experience a falling out with your family, friends, and colleagues.
 They may ostracize you, for example.
 This is why it is so important to take your defense seriously.
 Begin building your defense strategy early to help prevent these consequences.

-Click to contact our League City Lawyers today
+Click to contact our League City Lawyer today

 First-Time DWI Charges and Jail Time